Stretop/Vampiric-Stuff/README.md

 ### How to install the mod:

 1. Extract Vampiric-Stuff-master.
-2. Put the _vamp_stuff_ and _vamp_stuff+arcana_.
+2. Put the _vamp_stuff_ and _vamp_stuff+arcana_ into the mod folder of CDDA.
 3. Done.
 Enjoy the mod!

 ### vamp_stuff+arcana:

-1. You need to get the latest Arcana at https://github.com/chaosvolt/cdda-arcana-mod
+1. Get the latest _Arcana and Magic Items_ at https://github.com/chaosvolt/cdda-arcana-mod
+2. Put the _Arcana_ to the mod folder of CDDA.
-2. Activate _Vampiric Stuff + Arcana Mod Extension_ on world creation.
+3. Activate _Vampiric Stuff + Arcana Mod Extension_ on world creation.
-3. Done.
+4. Done.
 Enjoy the new features!

 ### Additional info:

-Seek the README.TXT included inside the mod folder for changelog and other infos.
+Peek inside the _vamp_stuff_ mod folder for changelogs and other informational texts.